GaelMauri/SQL-Tryout/README.md

 # INTRODUCTION

 This repository was done independent of any academic or occupational obligation, but rather as way to learn the basics and intermediate concepts of SQL, and show my capabilities for managing databases, data manipulation, code optimization and desired outputs.
-The knowledge and steps taken were following the course from Luke Barousse, found [here](https://youtu.be/7mz73uXD9DA?si=PoDWVRJG80J5GiFi).
+The knowledge and steps were taken by following the course from Luke Barousse, found [here](https://youtu.be/7mz73uXD9DA?si=PoDWVRJG80J5GiFi).

 This project is structured around 4 questions, each in their own query, that challenge and back up the extent of my knowledge on the tools that helped me complete the tasks in question.
-These 4 questions, shown in the Queries and Code section, are composed to get progressively more complex.
+These 4 questions, shown in the "Queries and Code" section, are composed to get progressively more complex.